Skip to main content

 Fellow, Society of Fellows, SOF/Heyman, Columbia University (1993–1995)

-Professor Pike's most recent book is Canadian Cinema since the 1980s: At the Heart of the World (U of Toronto P, 2012).
-He is the author of Metropolis on the Styx: The Underworlds of Modern Urban Culture, 1800–2001 (Cornell UP, 2007); Subterranean Cities: The World Beneath Paris and London 1800–1945 (Cornell UP), shortlisted for the 2006 Modernist Studies Association book prize; Passage through Hell: Modernist Descents, Medieval Underworlds (Cornell UP), recipient of the 1997 Gustave O. Arlt Award in the Humanities from the Council of Graduate Schools and a Choice Outstanding Academic Book for 1997; and articles on medieval literature, modernism, film, and Paris and London.
-He is co-author of Literature: A World of Writing and co-general editor of the Longman Anthology of World Literature.
-In addition to urban culture and the underground, he teaches courses on European and Canadian cinema, film noir, the western, modernism, Dante, Roman literature, and the novel.
-From 1993 to 1995, Professor Pike was Mellon Postdoctoral Fellow in the Society of Fellows in the Humanities at Columbia University.
-His most recent publication is Cold War Space and Culture in the 1960s and 1980s: The Bunkered Years (Oxford University Press, 2021), which studies the two periods in which Americans were actively encouraged to build backyard shelters while governments exhausted their budgets on fortified super-shelters and megaton bombs.
+David Pike has taught in the Department of Literature at American University since 1995.
+His most recent monograph is After the End: Cold War Culture and Apocalyptic Imaginations in the 21st Century (Manchester UP, 2024).
+He is the author of Cold War Space and Culture in the 1960s and 1980s: The Bunkered Decades (Oxford UP, 2021), Canadian Cinema since the 1980s: At the Heart of the World (U of Toronto P, 2012); Metropolis on the Styx: The Underworlds of Modern Urban Culture, 1800–2001 (Cornell UP, 2007); Subterranean Cities: The World beneath Paris and London 1800–1945 (Cornell UP), shortlisted for the 2006 Modernist Studies Association book prize; Passage through Hell: Modernist Descents, Medieval Underworlds (Cornell UP), recipient of the 1997 Gustave O. Arlt Award in the Humanities from the Council of Graduate Schools and a Choice Outstanding Academic Book for 1997; and articles on medieval literature, modernism, film, neo-Victorianism, subterranea, urban fantasy, global urban culture, slum imaginaries, and Paris and London.
+He is co-author of Literature: A World of Writing; co-general editor of the Longman Anthology of World Literature; co-editor of Urban Undergrounds: Contemporary Literary and Cultural Perspectives, and co-author of Corruption Plots: Stories, Ethics, and Publics of the Late Capitalist City (Cornell UP, 2023), awarded the Anthony Leeds Prize from the Critical Urban Anthropology Association.